by Angel Torres

 Florida, USA

-In December 2005 I was stationed in Okinawa, Japan.
-I was a Marine being deployed for seven months to Iraq, given leave to come home before going to the desert.
-It’s an 18-hour flight from Okinawa to the U.S. I had to catch a different flight in Houston, Texas to Miami, my destination.
+In December 2005, I was a Marine stationed in Okinawa, Japan.
+I was being deployed to Iraq for seven months and was given leave to come home before going to the desert.
+It’s an 18-hour flight from Okinawa to the U.S. I landed in Houston, Texas, and had to catch a different flight to Miami, my destination.

-There was a delay in Houston, so with a couple spare hours, I decided to grab something to eat.
-After eating, I stopped at the USO (United Service Organization) to see if there were any Service members heading my direction.
-I hoped to find someone to chat with during the flight, especially if they were a Marine, or had been in combat.
+There was a delay in Houston, so with a couple of spare hours, I decided to grab something to eat.
+After eating, I stopped at the USO (United Service Organization) to see if any service members were heading in my direction.
+I hoped to find someone to chat with during the flight, especially if they were a Marine or had been in combat.

-After about an hour at the USO I headed toward my gate.
-When I got there I sat down in the waiting area, and decided to call my dad about picking me up in Miami.
+After about an hour at the USO, I headed toward my gate.
+Sitting in the waiting area, I decided to call my dad about picking me up in Miami.

 Then I realized my cell phone was missing.

-My dad asked that I not worry, we’d just get a new phone once I got home.
+My dad told me not to worry; we’d just get a new phone once I got home.
 After our conversation, I made my way on board the aircraft with disappointment — I’d lost all my friends’ phone numbers, which wouldn’t be easy to get back.

-The flight was about to close its doors so I walked to the rear of the aircraft to get seated.
-Two gentlemen were already seated in the same aisle, so I stowed my belongings and sat down.
+The flight was about to close its doors, so I walked to the rear of the aircraft to get seated.
+I stowed my belongings and sat down.

-Not even a minute later a flight attendant walked up and asked if my name was Angel.
-I looked at her, and asked Why?
-She asked if I’d lost my phone and was the phone she held mine?
+Not even a minute later, a flight attendant walked up and asked if my name was Angel.
+When I asked why, she asked if I’d lost my phone, and was the phone she held mine?

-I looked at her, looked at the phone and just couldn’t believe it.
-I mean, I am in Houston International Airport that houses many different airlines, serving tens of thousands of customers daily.
+I looked at her, looked at the phone, and just couldn’t believe it.
+I mean, I am in Houston International Airport, which houses many different airlines and sees tens of thousands of customers daily.
 When you lose something like a phone at a place like that, it’s bound to be gone forever.

-She said a gentleman picked up my phone and saw a Marine logo on it, then scrolled down to my dad’s number.
-He called my dad, got my name and flight number, then took time off of his busy travel schedule and proceeded to the gate.
+She said a gentleman picked up my phone and saw a Marine logo on it.
+He called my dad, got my name and flight number, then took time out of his busy travel schedule and proceeded to the gate.
 He gave my phone to the flight attendant to return to me.

-That phone was my only way of getting hold of everyone I care about, to be able to see them before leaving to combat, which at the time I thought was the last time.
+That phone was my only way of getting hold of everyone I cared about before leaving to go to combat.

 Podcast: Play in new window | Download (Duration: 3:48 — 3.5MB)